Top 10 GRE Prep Myths - Know Facts and Strategy

 • Prepare a balanced schedule of study covering all sections of the GRE.

-• Regularly monitor your scores in the mock test.
+• Regularly monitor your scores in the GRE mock test

-• Seek feedback from experts and also take personalised guidance to overcome any specific area you are not understanding.
+• Seek feedback from experts and also take personalised guidance to overcome any specific area you do not understand.

 • Be motivated and optimistic and the focus should be effective practice and not just blind practice.